rek990/crochet-counter/README.md

 ### Start the Django Development Server

-After Django is installed and the virtual environemnt is active, navigate into the `row_counter_backend` directory, launch the server.
+After Django is installed and the virtual environemnt is active, navigate into the `row_counter_backend` directory, and launch the server.

 ```sh
 cd row_counter_backend